sakot09/stock-portfolio-analyzer/README.md

 Prints a summary showing current price, predicted price, and projected % change

 How It Works
 The model looks at 120 trading days of price history at a time and learns patterns in how prices move.
-It uses recursive forecasting — each predicted day feeds into the next prediction — to generate a full 90-day outlook.
+It uses recursive forecasting (each predicted day feeds into the next prediction) to generate a full 90-day outlook.
 The model is retrained on the latest data every time it runs, so forecasts are always current.

 Tech Stack

 Python